khairil-izwani/docker-webservlet-console/README.md

    2. http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo
    3. http://xmodulo.com/2014/05/manage-linux-containers-docker-ubuntu.html

 2. To run container.jar as a background process is easy.
-You just need to append & before execute the script/program of the foreground process. it is easier to create an sh file and run in via command line or via Dockerfile. *If you expect to run container.jar as a background process without attaching a foreground process in docker run command, then it will not work because docker container is running per fg process and as long as the process is still running (basic concept of VE vs VM).
-You can only do that if you run docker image using /bin/bash*
+We just need to append & before execute the script/program of the foreground process. it is easier to create an sh file and run in via command line or via Dockerfile. *If we expect to run container.jar as a background process without attaching a foreground process in docker run command, then it will not work because docker container is running per fg process and as long as the process is still running (basic concept of VE vs VM).
+We can do that if docker image is run using /bin/bash, but it will not start the bg process automatically when the container is started again.*
    1. via command line
         1. the .sh file.
 Let say name it start.sh